ElusAegis/ai-passport/README.md

 ## Future Work

+## Future Work

-- **Contribution to AI Governance**: We aim to collaborate with the AI safety community to refine our protocols and promote widespread adoption, thereby enhancing accountability and trust in AI systems.
+- **Contributions to AI Governance**: We plan to collaborate with the broader AI safety and governance communities to refine our protocols and promote the widespread adoption of **AI Passport**.
+By doing so, we aim to enhance accountability and trust in AI systems, contributing to more robust AI safety frameworks and regulatory compliance.
-- **Support for Additional Remote Models**: Plans to integrate support for other AI services and APIs.
+- **Support for Additional Remote Models**: Our roadmap includes expanding **AI Passport** to integrate with more AI services and APIs.
+This will enable compatibility with a wider range of models, including those hosted on remote servers, broadening the system's applicability across diverse AI environments.
-- **Enhanced Metadata Input**: Allow users to input model metadata through CLI options or interactive prompts.
+- **Enhanced Metadata Input**: Future iterations will include features that allow users to input model metadata via command-line options or through interactive prompts.
+This will improve flexibility and provide greater control over how model information is tracked and verified.
+- **Tracking Model Incidents**: We plan to develop a comprehensive website where users can submit, verify, and track incidents related to AI models.
+This platform will offer a holistic view of the AI security landscape, serving as a centralized resource for AI safety practitioners to monitor risks and respond to emerging threats in real time.
 - **Additional Features**:
     - Support for different proof systems.
     - Integration with model repositories for automatic passport generation.